Find Affordable College Courses

 $3,100 Average Tuition & Fees

-Florida Gateway College came in at #19 in this year’s edition of the Best Value Health Professions Schools in Florida ranking.
-FGC is a small public school located in the distant town of Lake City.
+Florida Gateway College did quite well in this year’s ranking of the best value schools for health professions students.
+It came in at #19 on the list.
+FGC is a small public school located in the town of Lake City.

 FGC undergraduate students pay an average of $3,100 in in-state tuition and fees each year.
 The average amount in student loans that health professions majors at FGC take out is $10,185.